cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

  80480a1:	cd 80                	int    0x80
 ```

-Notice the 'int 0x80' instructions - this is an "interupt" instruction that will cause any of the 256 entries in the IA32 exception table to run.
-In this case, "int 0x80" causes the exception handler 0x80 (decimal 128) to run, which is responsible for handling system calls.
-The system call to execute is controlled by placing the system call number in register eax.
+Notice the 'int 0x80' instructions - these are "interupt" instructions that will cause any of the 256 entries in the IA32 exception table to run.
+In this case, "int 0x80" causes the exception handler 0x80 to run, which is responsible for handling system calls.
+Each system call made avalabile by the kernel has a corresponding number.
 The system call table on my machine is located at /usr/include/asm/unistd_32.h:

 ```
 :::c